 Current issues and what the World Food Programme is doing

-Zambia is a landlocked country in southern Africa.
+Zambia is a landlocked country in Southern Africa.
 Despite political stability and more than a decade of consistent economic growth, the country faces numerous challenges including food insecurity, undernutrition, chronic poverty and natural disasters.

 What the World Food Programme is doing in Zambia

-Home Grown School Feeding
+Home Grown School Meals

 Featured Zambia publications